Chinitna Bay Bear Viewing

 Obviously, anyone venturing into the wilderness accessed via Chinitna Bay must be experienced traversing through bear country.
 Coastal brown bears can be aggressive so all necessary precautions must be taken.
 Guided trips into the region are the safest bet for visitors who want to see the bears but lack wilderness survival skills.

 If you’re also a bird enthusiast, Chinitna Bay offers a dizzying variety of species to encounter.
-Raptors, songbirds, seabirds, and ducks and all commonly spotted on our Chinitna Bay bear tours so it’s a good idea to bring along a pair of binoculars.
+Raptors, songbirds, seabirds, and ducks are all commonly spotted on our Chinitna Bay bear tours so it’s a good idea to bring along a pair of binoculars.

 Chinitna Bay bear tours are special because brown bears gather in Lake Clark National Park and Preserve in large quantities.
 It is not uncommon for visitors to see 20 bears from a single location.